 Even if you were the only vehicle involved in your crash, you may have a chance to sue if the accident might not have been your fault.
 For example, a faulty part may have caused you to lose control of your motorcycle and wreck.
 In these cases, you’ll still have a chance to recover the full compensation you deserve.

 When you’re suffering because someone else was careless with your safety, recovering isn’t always easy.
 You’re badly injured, you’re in need of compensation, and worse, the people who should assist you may be focused on the fact that you’re a motorcyclist, not on the fact that you’re an injured person who needs help.

-That’s why you may need to contact a lawyer from the Law Office of Steve Roberts when you’ve suffered a major injury.
+That’s why you may need to contact an accident lawyer from Robert Accident Law when you’ve suffered a major injury.
 It can feel impossible to recover alone, but thankfully, you don’t have to.
-Instead, you can seek out the compensation you need from an attorney who can help.
+Instead, you can seek out the compensation you need from an accident attorney who can help.

 NO PRESSURE.
 SPEAK TO AN ATTORNEY.
 NO HIDDEN FEES.